Beary: Beary organisations

 With the establishment of Karnataka Beary Sahithya Academy, the language got formal recognition and academic status from the government of Karnataka.
 This led to a boom in Beary literary and cultural activities and a script was developed for the language in 2020.

 The main motive of the Academy is to reckon the rich culture and heritage of Bearys and to cultivate and motivate the emerging young talents in the Beary community.
 By creating awareness of Beary culture, language and literature, the Academy aims to accomplish its goal in overall development of Beary language to build a healthy society.

 In 2022, the foundation-laying ceremony for the construction of a new building for Karnataka Beary Sahitya Academy at Thokkottu was held.

 Bearys Welfare Association

 In 2010, the Bearys Welfare Association, based in Bengaluru, distributed 80 scholarships for the needy.

 Bearys Welfare Forum

 The Bearys Welfare Forum (BWF) of Abu Dhabi is an association of Beary expatriates in Abu Dhabi, United Arab Emirates.
 It was established in 2004 with an intention of working for all sections of the society.
 It has helped the victims of Communal riots in Mangalore by providing medical assistance and other aids.
 It The BWF has organised several mass marriage ceremonies in Mangalore.

-Bearys Cultural Forum

-Bearys Cultural Forum, in the United Arab Emirates, was constituted to provide education to the people of the coastal parts of the State of Karnataka.
-BCF's main objective is to promote, educate and create social, cultural and educational awareness amongst the Bearys and the population of the coastal Karnataka State and the UAE.
-The BCF regularly conducts cultural, sports, talent search, educational activities, Career Guidance Seminars, Iftar Party, etc. every year.
-BCF also provides educational scholarships to students for pursuing their higher studies in the field of Medicines, Engineering, Pharmacy, Business, Nursing, Journalism, Dentistry, etc.

-In April 2012, 'Chammana 2012' hosted by Bearys Cultural Forum, Dubai, at the Radisson Blue Hotel, Dubai, attracted more than 1,200 people to its programme.

-In August 2018, BCF distributed scholarship to the downtrodden community.